BastianTeufel-GTR/gtr-faq-quartz/content/ProfDia Toolbox/Database Restore Firebird Backup.md

 The ProfDiaToolbox can now be closed again.
 The database is now ready for use again.

-!!!info "Hint for ProfDia Toolbox Versions <1.21.0"
+> [!info] Hint for ProfDia Toolbox Versions <1.21.0
-    For older versions of ProfDia Toolbox, the following points must be observed:
+> For older versions of ProfDia Toolbox, the following points must be observed:

-	- for plain-set backups, the file extension must be adjusted manually in the backup file selection.
+> - for plain-set backups, the file extension must be adjusted manually in the backup file selection.
 To do this, enter ***** in the text field of the database name and confirm with Enter.
 This will display all files in the current directory.
 A selection of the backup file is thus easily possible.
-	- Before the actual restore, the existing database file must be deleted or renamed.
+> - Before the actual restore, the existing database file must be deleted or renamed.

 ## Manual database recovery using gbak.exe